open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/overview.md

 The list of features along with their explanations is given below.

+## Community
+The Community page allows you to connect with like-minded individuals to expand your knowledge and creativity.
+Here, you can check for new events, join ongoing ones, or create your own using our calendar feature.
+Please note that the Community tab is only available within a community Planet.

 ## myDashboard
 **This portion needs to be worked on**